 Radiation Therapy Treatment Process

-If radiation therapy might be part of your treatment plan, you will have an initial consultation where you talk to a radiation oncologist about your treatment.
-If you plan to have this treatment, you will sign a consent.
-After this first visit, you will need to be set up for treatment.
-Setting you up for radiation takes many steps, many providers, and can take a few days or weeks.
-The following are the steps often used.
-These may change a little bit depending on your treatment facility.
-If your treatment is being done on an urgent basis the order and timing of these steps may be different.
+If radiation therapy might be part of your treatment plan, you will have an initial consultation where you talk to a radiation oncologist.
+If you decide to have this treatment, you will sign a consent form and will need to be set up for treatment.
+Getting set up for radiation takes many steps, providers, and can take a few days or weeks.
+The steps may change a little based on your treatment facility.
+If your treatment is being done urgently, the order and timing of these steps may be different.

 CT Simulation

-Before radiation treatments begin, you will go through a treatment planning process called "simulation."
-During this process, your radiation treatment team will measure your body and mark on your skin where you will receive radiation.
-The marks will be given with a temporary paint marker and/or a small set of permanent tattoos.
+Before your radiation treatments begin, you will go through a treatment planning process called "simulation."
+During this process, your radiation treatment team will measure your body and mark on your skin where you will get radiation.
+The marks will be made with a marker.
+You will likely get a small set of permanent tattoos in the same spot that is marked.
 The position you are in for your simulation will be the same position you will be in every day for treatment.
 Immobilization devices such as molds, casts, headrests, knee supports, or other devices may be used to help keep you in a comfortable position and make sure you don’t move during treatment.

 A CT scan of the area being treated is done.
-The images from the CT scan are used to design your treatment plan and create a "map" for the treatment team.
+The images from the CT scan are used to make your treatment plan and create a "map" for the treatment team.
 This CT scan is used only for the planning process.
-It is designed to work with the other equipment in the clinic.
-It is not a replacement for other imaging scans you have had.
+It is not a replacement for other imaging scans you have had or may need.
 During your simulation, you may need contrast which is a dye that will make certain parts of your body more visible in the CT images.
-This can be given by drinking it (orally) or injecting it directly into your vein (intravenously).
+This can be given by drinking it (orally) or putting (injecting) it directly into your vein (intravenously).

 The simulation takes about an hour.
 You will be lying on a hard table for the simulation, and you may have some pain or discomfort.
-Tell the radiation therapists if you are uncomfortable right away so they can change your position.
-Keep in mind that the time needed to deliver the radiation therapy treatments is often much less than the time needed for the simulation.
+Tell the radiation therapists if you are uncomfortable right away so they can try to help you feel more comfortable.

 In certain cases, an MRI or a PET scan will also be done the same day as the CT simulation.
 The images from these scans are also used to plan your treatment.